-Coventry City Council receives many requests for road safety measures from local residents and Members across the city concerned about inappropriate vehicular speed.
-This includes a significant number of petitions requesting road safety measures where vehicular speeds are deemed excessive.
+Coventry City Council receives many requests for road safety measures from residents and Members across the city concerned about inappropriate vehicular speed.
+This includes a significant number of petitions requesting road safety measures to address these concerns.

 Speeding vehicles continue to be a significant contributory factor in recorded personal injury collisions in Coventry.
 Although the overall collision rates are declining on Coventry's road network, the number of people killed or seriously injured (KSI) remains high on major routes that carry high volumes of traffic.